UCAS Tutors : 1-1 UCAS Preparation

 My dedication to teaching has driven me to support many students in their academic pursuits.
 At school, I founded a Healthcare Society, where I successfully mentored over 20 students, helping them secure offers to study medicine and dentistry in the UK.
 My expertise extends beyond medicine to sciences and mathematics, demonstrated by my achievements such as a Merit in the Maclaurin Olympiad (recognizing me among the top 200 mathematicians out of 200,000 in the UK) and securing 4 A* grades in my A-levels.

-In my first year at medical school, I achieved a score of 91% in my exams, placing me among the top of my year group.
+In my first and second years at medical school, I achieved high scores, placing me among the top of my year group.
 Additionally, as the treasurer of the Radiology Society of Sheffield, I contribute to teaching initiatives and have worked on national projects like the UK Medical Licensing Assessment (MLA) teaching.
 Additionally, I am hosting an anatomy-radiology teaching series for first year medical students.

 Outside of academics, I maintain a healthy work-life balance by going to the gym and boxing, hobbies that keep me physically fit and mentally sharp.